Do you procrastinate? That’s a rhetorical question. We already know you do, because just about everyone procrastinates some time.

 Here’s a hint: it’s not because we’re lazy.

 Those suffering from mental impairments will struggle with procrastination more than others.
-If you feel you might be procrastinating because of an underlying mental health issue, talk to your doctor about your concerns.
-It’s important to address these issues before you tackle your procrastination head-on, as they could play a leading role in your poor work habits.
+Talk to your doctor online about your concerns if you are procrastinating because of an underlying mental health issue.
+You are addressing these issues before you tackle your procrastination head-on could lead to poor work habits.

-For those of us without mental impairments taking away from our ability to start and complete a project, the underlying cause of our procrastination is fear.
-According to psychological findings, many people procrastinate because they are afraid of the outcome of their actions.
+For those without mental impairments taking away from our ability to start and complete a project, fear is the underlying cause of our procrastination.
+According to psychological findings, many procrastinate because they fear the outcome of their actions.

-In the case of a college student, they might put off doing a project until the last minute because they’re not confident they’ll get a good grade.
+A college student might put off doing a project until the last minute because they’re not confident they’ll get a good grade.
 You might put off designing your Shopify store because you’re afraid your store won’t be successful.

-The best way to overcome procrastination is to first overcome our fear of failure.
-Start embracing your tasks as opportunities to make something good happen for yourself, instead of seeing them as opportunities of failure.
-When you see everything as an opportunity for success, you’ll get more excited to tackle your projects, and you’ll feel less inclined to put them off until the last minute.
+The best way to overcome procrastination is first to overcome our fear of failure.
+Start embracing your tasks as opportunities to make something good happen for yourself instead of seeing them as opportunities for loss.
+When you see everything as an opportunity for success, you’ll get more excited to tackle your projects and feel less inclined to put them off until the last minute.

 How to Overcome Procrastination

 As difficult as it is to address procrastination head-on, there are some strategies you can use to set the odds in your favor.
-Let’s look at a few ways you can tackle procrastination and begin to develop better work habits.
+Let’s look at a few ways to tackle procrastination and develop better work habits.

 1. Visualize Your Future

 Where do you see yourself in 5 years?
-What about 10 years?
+What about ten years?